Grupo Barceló denies food shortages in Cuba and publishes images of its culinary offerings to prove it

 Buffet table at the Varadero Barceló Solymar - Occidental Arenas Blancas resort.Photo © Facebook / Barceló Solymar — Occidental Arenas Blancas

-The Spanish hotel multinational Barceló denied that there is a shortage of food in Cuba and, to demonstrate this, published images of its culinary offerings at the Solymar resort restaurant in Varadero.
+The Spanish hotel multinational Barceló denied that there is a shortage of food in Cuba and, to demonstrate this, published images of its culinary offerings in the restaurant at the Solymar resort in Varadero.

-“Scarcity in Cuba?
-Not at this moment,” said an anonymous participant in the Facebook group Barceló Solymar - Occidental Arenas Blancas, created by Alejandro Florat, community manager of the Barceló Group on the Island.
+“Shortage in Cuba?
+Not at this moment,” said an anonymous participant in the Facebook group Barceló Solymar - Occidental Arenas Blancas, created by Alejandro Florat, community manager of Grupo Barceló on the island.

-In its publication, which denied what constitutes evidence acknowledged even by the Cuban regime and international organizations such as the UN, it shared photographs of the well-stocked gastronomic offerings at its hotel in Varadero.
+Its publication, denying what constitutes evidence recognized even by the Cuban regime itself and by international organizations such as the UN, shared photographs of the well-stocked culinary offerings at its hotel in Varadero.

-Judging by the images, the buffet table at the Solymar - Occidental Arenas Blancas resort was set up to welcome a group of guests from Canada, as the dishes and the venue were decorated with that country's flags.
+Judging by the images, the buffet table at the Solymar - Occidental Arenas Blancas resort was set up to welcome a group of guests from Canada, as the dishes and the venue were decorated with flags from that country.

 Facebook / Barceló Solymar — Occidental Arenas Blancas

-At the end of June, a Canadian tourist who spent two weeks at the hotel complex described his stay as “the worst experience of his life.”
+At the end of June, a Canadian tourist who spent two weeks at the resort described his stay as "the worst experience of his life."

-Joe Eastcott, a resident of the Canadian city of Surrey, shared his experience in the mentioned Facebook group and posted photos showcasing the high level of deterioration of the facilities and the poor quality of the food.
+Joe Eastcott, a resident of the Canadian city of Surrey, shared his experience in the mentioned Facebook group and posted photos that demonstrated the high level of deterioration of the facilities and the poor quality of the food.

 Facebook / Barceló Solymar — Occidental Arenas Blancas

-Their complaints joined those of hundreds of tourists from that nationality who in recent years have expressed their disappointment with hotel facilities in Cuba, even making headlines in international media.
+Their complaints joined those of hundreds of tourists from that nationality who, in recent years, have expressed their disappointment with the hotel facilities in Cuba, even making headlines in international media.

-Among the main concerns expressed by Canadian tourists traveling to Cuba are those related to the scarcity and poor quality of food offered in hotels.
-Canada, the leading source of tourists to the Island, has seen a notable decline in travelers and agencies interested in Cuba as a vacation destination in recent years.
+Among the main complaints from Canadian tourists traveling to Cuba are those related to the scarcity and poor quality of food offered at hotels.
+Canada, the largest source of tourists to the island, has seen a significant decline in travelers and agencies interested in Cuba as a vacation destination in recent years.

 Facebook / Barceló Solymar — Occidental Arenas Blancas